Steve McCrory

 Steve McCrory (April 13, 1964 – August 1, 2000) was an American boxer, who won the Flyweight Gold medal at the 1984 Summer Olympics.
-A year earlier he won a bronze medal at the 1983 Pan American Games.
+A year earlier he won a bronze medal at the 1983 Pan American Games, as well as the world title at the World Championship Challenge.

-Personal life
+Early life and education

-McCrory is the brother of former WBC Welterweight champion Milton McCrory.
+The younger brother of former WBC Welterweight champion Milton McCrory, Steve McCrory trained at Kronk Gym in Detroit alongside other world champions including Thomas Hearns and Hilmer Kenty.

+He graduated from Pershing High School in Detroit in 1982.